Oracle Intelligent Advisor: Versions

 The product now known as Oracle Intelligent Advisor has been sold under several different names, including Oracle Policy Automation (OPA), Haley Office Rules, and RuleBurst.

 RuleBurst 7.0 was the successor to STATUTE Expert.
 Although customers of STATUTE Expert were able to upgrade to the later versions, RuleBurst 7.0 was the first version of the product that has become known as Oracle Intelligent Advisor today.

 Oracle has released several versions of Oracle Intelligent Advisor since it was acquired.
 The product is now updated on a quarterly cycle with monthly updates between releases.

-Applications and academic interest
+Applications and Academic Interest

-The Oracle Policy Automation software has been publicly deployed within many government web-sites.
-Australia's Department of Immigration and Citizenship uses it for visitors to check their eligibility for visas.
+The Oracle Policy Automation software has been publicly deployed on many government websites.
+In Australia, the Department of Immigration and Citizenship uses it for visitors to check their eligibility for visas.
 The UK Revenue and Customs agency uses it for their Employment Status Indicator assessment tool; the UK government's old online portal for businesses also used OPA for over 60 interactive tools, while the United States IRS uses the software for guidance on tax law.
 In France, the CNAF uses Oracle Intelligent Advisor for benefit calculations.
 In the private sector, Oracle Intelligent Advisor is widely represented amongst different industries and brands.